Downlink/test/Readme.md

 Access to clients and devices is restricted to authenticated and authorized users only.

-All communications between client and device servers are fully encrypted using TLS protocol.
+All communications between clients and devices are fully encrypted using TLS protocol.

 To use this module, users must create an account and register their devices with [node-m2m](https://www.node-m2m.com).